• Revenue Memo

 Click-to-WhatsApp ads play a critical role in monetizing WhatsApp’s massive user engagement.
 By positioning WhatsApp as a preferred channel for business-customer interactions, this ad format strengthens WhatsApp’s importance within Meta’s broader advertising strategy.

-To tap into the small and medium-sized business (SMB) segment, WhatsApp offers a paid "Premium" tier through its WhatsApp Business App.
-This subscription unlocks features like multi-device support for up to 10 devices, a customizable business URL, and enhanced business profile capabilities.
+To tap into the small- and medium-sized business (SMB) segment, WhatsApp offers a paid “Premium” tier through its WhatsApp Business App.
+This subscription unlocks features including multi-device support for up to 10 devices, a customizable business URL, and enhanced business profile capabilities.

 WhatsApp Business App enables brands to talk to customers

-Although still in its early stages, Premium subscriptions are gradually expanding across markets.
-SMBs typically pay around ∼$5 per month for access to these enhanced tools.
+Introduced at the end of 2022, Premium subscriptions are gradually expanding across global markets.
+SMBs typically pay $5-15 per month for access to these enhanced tools.

-If scaled widely, this segment could represent a significant opportunity.
-A potential 10 million subscribing businesses could translate into approximately ∼$500 million in annual revenue.
-For now, Premium subscriptions make up a small but growing part of WhatsApp’s revenue, showing its push to serve more small businesses.
+If scaled widely, this segment could yield a great revenue opportunity for WhatsApp.
+Premium subscriptions make up a small but growing part of WhatsApp’s revenue, indicating significant potential to serve more small businesses.

 WhatsApp Payments

 WhatsApp Payments is another emerging revenue stream, enabling users to send money to friends, family, and businesses directly within chats.
-The service is currently live in markets like India, Brazil, and Singapore.
+The service is currently live on a large scale in markets in India, Brazil, and Singapore.

 Payment options for WhatsApp Payments in India